 M.S. with Computational Science and Engineering (CSE) Option

-The Master of Science with specialization in Computational Science and Engineering (CSE) is an interdisciplinary program focused on computationally oriented research.
+The Master of Science with a concentration in Computational Science and Engineering (CSE) is an interdisciplinary program focused on computationally oriented research.
 All M.S. degree requirements apply with the "Breadth Requirement" slightly modified by requiring students to take one of the following Scientific Computing Courses.

 - CS 450 Intro to Numerical Analysis